aszabo08/RNA-seq_analysis/README.md

 This is a personal project in bioinformatics performing an RNA-seq analysis using Salmon for mapping the reads to the reference genome and DESeq2 for differential expression analysis.

-Background: the experiment that generated the raw sequencing data I am using was conducted by Schmidt N, Domingues P, Golebiowski F, Patzina C et al. from University of Zurich [[1]](#1)
+**Background**: the experiment that generated the raw sequencing data I am using was conducted by Schmidt N, Domingues P, Golebiowski F, Patzina C et al. from University of Zurich [[1]](#1)
 I accessed this publicly available data on Sequence Read Archive (SRA), under the SRA identifier "SRP212102" (<https://www.ncbi.nlm.nih.gov/sra?term=SRP212102>)
 The aim of the experiment was to compare the differentially expressed genes in human lung epithelial cells expressing wild type TRIM28 or SUMOylation-deficient mutant TRIM28 (TRIM28 6KR) after influenza A infection.